Human Resources

 • You are able to perform the position’s essential functions, with or without accommodation.

 • The University does not create new positions, displace other employees, or offer a promotion as a form of accommodation.
-The position will normally be of the same type (e.g., regular, hourly, or student).
+The position will normally in the same employment program (e.g., contract-classified, professional staff).

 Medical separation